CielSA0512/Mytil/README.md

 # TIL
 ## Today I Learned

-This is a place to write down whta u learned today.
-We will update it every day.
+This is a place to write down what I learned today.
+I will update it every day.